At Island Vet Hospital here in Richmond, we offer a full range of dog vaccinations and puppy shots and injections for your canine companion.

-Vaccination for dogs is a very important part of any preventive health care plan for pets and people alike.
+Vaccination for dogs is a very important part of their preventive health care plan.
 They are generally safe and have few risks associated with them.

 The following outlines the vaccines we may administer, the diseases they prevent and in some cases our experience of the associated disease here in the Richmond Area.

 - Rabies Vaccine